A person diagnosed with schizophrenia battling different types of delusions.

 Somatic Delusions

-A delusion where a person thinks that their body is somehow diseased.
-Consider a case example of a patient saying, “ My scalp itches, my head is probably infected with incurable lice.”
-When in fact there is no obvious explanation for their scalp itching and the doctor has ruled out the existence of any lice in their scalp.
+A delusion is when a person thinks that their body is somehow diseased.
+Consider a case example of a patient saying, “ My scalp itches.
+My head is probably infected with incurable lice.”
+When, in fact, there is no obvious explanation for their scalp itching, and the doctor has ruled out the existence of any lice in their scalp.

-If you happen to notice a loved one experiencing delusions, hallucinations, or facing difficulty in performing basic routine tasks, then the individual must immediately seek medical help.
-A lot of times due to lack of awareness and sheer ignorance, the patient’s family resort to medical help as their last option.
+If you happen to notice a loved one experiencing delusions, hallucinations, or difficulty in performing basic routine tasks, then the individual must immediately seek medical help.
+A lot of times, due to a lack of awareness and sheer ignorance, the patient’s family resorts to medical help as their last option.
 When in fact, a medical professional should be the first person you should consult to understand what’s wrong with the patient.
 Only after a thorough diagnosis can one conclude if it's schizophrenia or some other mental disorder.

 Note: having delusions doesn’t necessarily mean schizophrenia.
 Some multiple tests and screenings help doctors rule out other causes possible causes of delusion, such as drugs or substance abuse.